 Get the Recipe

-To serve, I prefer to snag a seat directly in front of the Dutch oven and tear off chunks of meat for a taco—this a meal that requires no plates.
-But if I want to round it out, sliced cucumbers, radishes, and crumbled cotija cheese make this an impressive spread, and no one will know I barely did a thing.
+To serve, I prefer to snag a seat directly in front of the Dutch oven and tear off chunks of meat for a taco—this is a meal that requires no plates.
+But if I want to round it out, sliced cucumbers, radishes, and crumbled Cotija cheese make this an impressive spread, and no one will know I barely did a thing to make it happen.

 All products linked here have been independently selected by our editors.
 We may earn a commission on purchases, as described in our affiliate policy.